waybyte/example-gpio/README.md

-# Logicrom SDK - GPIO Driver example
+# Logicrom OpenCPU SDK - GPIO Driver example

 ## How to build